 It is the duty of the supervisor to form the appropriate examining and supervisory committees with appropriate composition.
 Each examining committee is chaired by an impartial chair.
 The role of the chair is to ensure fairness and adherence to the rules.
 The chair is responsible for moderating the discussion and directing questions.
-It is the chair's responsibility to ensure that departmental and FGSR regulations relating to the final examination are followed.
+It is the chair's responsibility to ensure that departmental and GPS regulations relating to the final examination are followed.
 The chair is not considered as an examiner and does not count towards the required numbers in the rules given below.
 The impartial chair DOES NOT ask questions nor offer an opinion as to the performance of the candidate.
 The chair must be completely unbiased.
-The chair must be from the Department of Chemical and Materials Engineering (CME).
+The chair must be from the Department of Chemical and Materials Engineering.

 Ex-officio Examiners: The supervisor(s) and, for doctoral students, the other members of the student's supervisory committee are ex-officio members of the examining committee.
-By definition, no individual can be both an ex-officio and an arm's length examiner on the same examining committee.
+By definition, no individual can be both an ex-officio and any other kind of examiner on the same examining committee.

-Arm's length examiner: An arm's length examiner is knowledgeable in the field and comes fresh to the examination.
-They must not be (or have been) a member of the supervisory committee, or have been connected with the thesis research in a significant way.
-The examiner should not have been associated with the student, outside of usual contact in courses or other non-thesis activities within the University, nor be related to the student or supervisor(s).
-The arm's length examiners should not be a former supervisor or student of the supervisor(s) or an active collaborator of the supervisor(s).
-The arm's length examiner may be from any department at the University of Alberta, including the CME Department.
+University Examiners: A university examiner is a member of the University of Alberta community who is knowledgeable in the field and comes fresh to the examination.
+They must not be or have been a member of the supervisory committee, or have been connected with the thesis research in a significant way.
+The examiner should not have been associated with the student, outside of the usual contact in courses or other non-thesis activities within the University, nor be related to the student or supervisor(s).
+A university examiner should not be a former supervisor or student of the supervisor(s).
+University Examiners who have served on a student's candidacy examination committee are eligible to serve on the student's doctoral final examination committee if other conditions of being a university examiner remain unchanged.